bioinformatics-lab/BioDragon/EmilynGenomes/Emilyn.md

 ## ABACAS

+submit PR for abacas and abacas2 in bioconda channels

 This is a perl script - when installed using conda - we need to change the location of the interpreter

 http://abacas.sourceforge.net/